dcunited001/dcunited001.github.io/_graphics/2017-05-23-particles-in-2d-with-vector-calculus.md

 - Reset Button & Defaults Button
 - add sliders to allow particles to move offscreen (which won't work with gradient physics)
   - option to sync these sliders to audio
+- option to correct force splatting calculation for the wrapped space

 - correct force splatting (only n particles are rendered, but they each calculate forces with all particles regardless of whether they're rendered)